How to Find Broken Links in Selenium

 Step 3: Identifying and Validating URL

-In this part, we will check if URL belongs to Third party domain or whether URL is empty/null.
+In this part, we will check if a URL belongs to a third party domain or whether the URL is empty/null.

-Get href of anchor tag and store it in url variable.
+Get the href of the anchor tag and store it in the url variable.

 url = it.next().getAttribute("href");

-Check if URL is null or Empty and skip the remaining steps if the condition is satisfied.
+Check if the URL is null or empty and skip the remaining steps if the condition is satisfied.

-Check whether URL belongs to a main domain or third party.
-Skip the remaining steps if it belongs to third party domain.
+Check whether the URL belongs to a main domain or a third party.
+Skip the remaining steps if it belongs to a third party domain.

-HttpURLConnection class has methods to send HTTP request and capture HTTP response code.
-So, output of openConnection() method (URLConnection) is type casted to HttpURLConnection.
+The HttpURLConnection class has methods to send an HTTP request and capture the HTTP response code.
+So, the output of the openConnection() method (URLConnection) is type cast to HttpURLConnection.

 huc = (HttpURLConnection)(new URL(url).openConnection());

-We can set Request type as “HEAD” instead of “GET”.
-So that only headers are returned and not document body.
+We can set the Request type as “HEAD” instead of “GET”, so that only headers are returned and not the document body.

 huc.setRequestMethod("HEAD");

-On invoking connect() method, actual connection to url is established and the request is sent.
+On invoking the connect() method, the actual connection to the url is established and the request is sent.

 huc.connect();